 As of the December 2017 release, Sputnik servers used with an active Core subscription must use a 64-bit Linux distribution which is running the systemd init system.

-The self-hosted Sputnik server would be linked to your Core account, and is only supported for use with the Core account.
+- The self-hosted Sputnik server is linked to your Core account, and is only supported for use with the Core account.

-Updates to the Sputnik are provided for the duration of your active Core subscription.
+- Updates to the Sputnik are provided for the duration of your active Core Enterprise subscription.

-If a Core subscription is cancelled, continued use of the Sputnik software is not permitted.
+- If a Core Enterprise subscription is cancelled, continued use of the Sputnik software is not permitted and it must be removed.

-4. Open a terminal on your Linux server and run the install script shown in your Core account
+4. Open a terminal on your Linux server and paste/run the install script shown in your Core account

 NOTE: only the following Linux distributions are supported for Sputnik installation or configuration issues with Core: